 All Easy Meal products are guaranteed for 10 years from the day they were made.
 When food or water is nearing its expiration date, consider using it in a disaster drill, serving it to residents, or donating it to the local food bank.

 Review the emergency food and water plan with staff twice a year.
-Train them on the location of the emergency food and water, and review food preparation techniques.
+Train them on the location of the emergency supply, and review food preparation techniques.
 It’s good to choose foods for an emergency that are extremely easy to prepare and can be made and plated with minimal staff.

-Include disposable plates, cups, napkins and utensils in with the emergency supplies.
+Include disposable plates, cups, napkins, utensils, and other basic items in your supply kit.
 Switching to disposal products will simplify serving and help reduce labor needs.
 Disposable products also reduce the need for washing dishes which conserves water.

 Kitchen waste should be kept in leak proof, non-absorbent containers until sanitary disposable services become available.
 Since Easy Meal food can be prepared inside its storage pouch, after the food has been made and served, the pouch can be rolled up and put in the garbage.
 There is no extra clean up.